LQuack/eyetracker/README.md

 ![Overview](examples/Example_screenshot.png)

 *This eyetracker requires you to have a view similar to the one above.
-Contrast and resolution can be a lot worse and it should still run quite well.*
+Contrast and resolution can be a lot worse, and it should still run quite well.*

 ---